The Official South African Charts

 The Official South African Charts (TOSAC) is the music industry standard record chart in South Africa launched by RISA for local and international songs.
 Chart rankings are based on digital sales and online streaming in South Africa through iTunes, Spotify, Apple Music, and Deezer.
 The charts were launched in South Africa on 1 September 2021, becoming the only South African chart to focus on songs on digital music streaming services.
 The first official number-one hit on the chart was Ed Sheeran's "Bad Habits".

 History

+The South African Broadcasting Corporation compiled the album sales chart from the end of 1981 to 1995, and the singles sales chart from 1958 to 1989 when singles stopped being manufactured.

-Music charts in South Africa were initially presented by Entertainment Monitoring Africa, based on radio airplay only, however the company became defunct in late 2016.
+Later, music charts in South Africa were initially presented by Entertainment Monitoring Africa, based on radio airplay only, however the company became defunct in late 2016.
 The Recording Industry of South Africa later announced plans to launch a South African chart, citing the robust music industry in the country, particularly due to the shift in how people consume music in recent years through digital media, with more South African audiences making use of streaming.
 The chart launched in September, 2021, featuring a local and international top 100, and a separate local top 100 which encompasses South African artists only.
 Charts on the platform include the Weekly Top 200 Tracks, which takes into account all tracks streamed in South Africa.
 The chart week runs from Friday to Thursday and only digital streaming figures are taken into account.